dcasota/ollama-scripts/README.md

 Ollama
 -

-In this blog post you learn how to install Ollama and use the so-called langchain-document module, which allows you to specify a PDF document as an LLM learning source.
+In this blog post you learn how to install Ollama and use the so-called langchain-document module, which allows you to specify a PDF document as a LLM learning source.

 You can find the Ollama bits on https://ollama.ai with source code on https://github.com/jmorganca/ollama.